Coronavirus Massachusetts District Court – 2021 Update

 Dress appropriately for court – business casual at least.
 Remember to be calm and courteous at all times.
 Even if the magistrate or police prosecutor says something unfair, or is a lie, try not to react, and let the attorney handle it.
 It is never helpful to get defensive in court.

-It depends, we will discuss that as part of your consultation and case preparation.
+It depends.
+I would want to make sure a witness would definitely be helpful.
+We will discuss that as part of your consultation and case preparation.

 No. If the case is dismissed, it’s like it never happened.
 You were never charged with a crime.
 Nothing appears on your CORI.